 Can you see why this is regressive?

 One of the best ways I’ve found to combine memory techniques with language learning is to use a service like Skill Silo.
-Speaking with native speakers online has helped me in real life.
+Speaking with native speakers online has helped me boost my fluency incredibly.

-We all won because my friends stretched their abilities and I got to hear two very different versions the same idea enunciated very differently.
+And we all won.
+My friends stretched their abilities and I got to hear two very different versions the same idea enunciated very differently.

 Nonetheless, my point is that when we are learning or just using a second-language, we’ve got to be a bit like a tank or a rolling ball of snow.